jigar-dhulla/laravel-http-to-curl/README.md

 ## Automatic Request Logging

-The package includes automatic logging of HTTP requests as cURL commands.
+To enable the automatic logging of curl command for each request, configure these options directly through environment variables:

+- `HTTP_TO_CURL_LOGGING`: Enable/disable logging (defaults to false)
+- `HTTP_TO_CURL_LOG_LEVEL`: Set log level (defaults to "debug")
+- `HTTP_TO_CURL_LOG_CHANNEL`: Select log channel (defaults to "stack")

 Optionally, you can publish the configuration file using the following command:
 ```bash
 php artisan vendor:publish --tag=http-to-curl-config
 ```
 This will create a `config/http-to-curl.php` file where you can customize the logging behavior.

-You can also configure these options directly through environment variables:

-- `HTTP_TO_CURL_LOGGING`: Enable/disable logging (defaults to true)
-- `HTTP_TO_CURL_LOG_LEVEL`: Set log level (defaults to "debug")
-- `HTTP_TO_CURL_LOG_CHANNEL`: Select log channel (defaults to "stack")

 ### Logging Example